 You are a person–not just symptoms, a disorder, or labs.
 Dr. Katie Rose recognizes this.
 A personalized focus means that your individualized treatment considers every aspect of your health.
 In addition to treating your primary concern, Dr. Rose will aim to improve your overall health including sleep, energy, digestion, and more.

 Insurance often can shape the treatment that you receive and the time you may spend with the doctor.
 Instead, Dr. Rose focuses on providing the best care, without insurance influence.
-In the interest of keeping cash prices as low as possible, she do not bill insurance in the office.
+Dr. Rose does not contract with or bill insurance companies.
 However, we are happy to provide you with a service summary with the proper diagnostic coding so that you can seek reimbursement after your visit, and we encourage you to submit.
 If reimbursement is vital to you, we recommend that you call your insurance providers prior to the visit.
 We do send labs through companies that contract with insurance whenever possible.
 Dr. Rose and the staff at Nature Medica continuously research lab companies to get the best rates and options for our patients.
 We accept cash, checks, all major credits cards along with HSA and FSA credit cards.

 Absolutely!
 While the initial investment may seem like a lot, Dr. Rose strives to resolve your illness and provide vibrant health, which is priceless.
 The long-term goal is to reduce your medical spending on chronic disease.
 This allows you to enjoy life and be more productive, without wasting time in a waiting room.